 Going into his new film, Chadwick Boseman needs a workout fit for a Wakandan king

-Unlike Thor and Captain America, his character T’Challa is known for a more unique fighting style that focuses on stealth, speed, and martial arts.
-Though he’ll be building muscle with compound lifts and bench presses like other superheroes, he’ll need to focus more on doing higher reps for a shorter time according to one article to promote muscle hypertrophy for leaner muscles.
+Unlike Thor and Captain America, his character T’Challa is more known for unique fighting style that focuses on stealth, speed, and martial arts.
+Though he’ll be building muscle with compound lifts and bench presses like other superheroes, he’ll need to focus on higher reps for a shorter time according to one article to promote muscle hypertrophy for leaner muscles.

 Combat training also consists of many different martial arts like capoeira, karate, kung fu, and jiu-jitsu.
 He mentioned to South China Morning Post that he also did gymnastics when he was alternating between training for “Civil War” and losing weight for his other film “Marshall.”